What is earnest money for?

 The forfeited deposit

-Say you put down earnest money on three homes and plan to decide later which one you’ll buy—we get it, it’s nice to have options.
+Say you put down earnest money on three homes and plan to decide later which one you’ll buy.
+We get it—it’s nice to have options.
 However, unless you have a contingency that allows for recovery of the earnest money, the sellers you don’t choose may keep your deposits as compensation for taking their properties off the market.
-Hey, it's only fair.
+Hey, it’s only fair.

 The failed offer